yerzhankaratay/Yandex.Practicum/Project 13 Toxic Comment Classification/README.md

 **Stop words** are commonly used words (such as “the”, “a”, “an”, “in”) that a machine should be programmed to ignore cause they don't bring semantic values to the text. \
 **RegEx** operations are string-searching algorithms for "find" or "find and replace" operations on strings.

-scikit-learn (TF-IDF Vectorizer, GridSearchCV, LogisticRegression, DecisionTreeClassifier), LGBMClassifier, and vstack from scipy to concatenate the TF-IDF features from training and validation sets the right way.
+scikit-learn (TF-IDF Vectorizer, GridSearchCV, LogisticRegression, DecisionTreeClassifier), LGBMClassifier, and vstack from scipy to concatenate the TF-IDF features from training and validation sets the right way for testing.